Tikal–Calakmul wars: Second war, 648–695

-After his victory, B'alaj Chan K'awiil captured and sacrificed Tikal's ruler (his own brother).
-From then until 695, three years after B'alaj's death, Calakmul factually dominated Tikal.
-In 695, under the leadership of Jasaw Chan K'awiil I, Tikal won a major battle with Calakmul and turned the tables, effectively ending the Second Tikal–Calakmul War.
+After his victory, Bʼalaj Chan Kʼawiil captured and sacrificed Tikal's ruler (his own brother).
+From then until 695, three years after Bʼalajʼs death, Calakmul factually dominated Tikal.
+In 695, under the leadership of Jasaw Chan Kʼawiil I, Tikal won a major battle with Calakmul and turned the tables, effectively ending the Second Tikal–Calakmul War.

 Second interval

 With Tikal having liberated itself, it once more attacked Dos Pilas and challenged Calakmul's power.
 In 702, Tikal suffered another defeat by Dos Pilas.

 Third war, 720–744

-K'ak' Tiliw Chan Yopaat, Ajaw of Quiriguá was one of the key people during the third war.
-Quiriguá was a province of Copán, then in 734 K'ak' Tiliw Chan Yopaat led a revolution against Uaxaclajuun Ub'aah K'awiil, Ajaw of Copán.
-Wamaw K'awiil, kaloomte (high king, a position higher than ajaw) of Calakmul traveled to Quiriguá and formed an alliance with K'ak' Tiliw Chan Yopaat.
-Uaxaclajuun Ub'aah K'awiil was executed in 738, and Quiriguá became independent.
+Kʼakʼ Tiliw Chan Yopaat, Ajaw of Quiriguá was one of the key people during the third war.
+Quiriguá was a province of Copán, then in 734 K'ak' Tiliw Chan Yopaat led a revolution against Uaxaclajuun Ubʼaah K'awiil, Ajaw of Copán.
+Wamaw Kʼawiil, kaloomte (high king, a position higher than ajaw) of Calakmul traveled to Quiriguá and formed an alliance with Kʼakʼ Tiliw Chan Yopaat.
+Uaxaclajuun Ubʼaah Kʼawiil was executed in 738, and Quiriguá became independent.
 By 744 El Peru and Naranjo had been reconquered by Tikal, and Calakmul had been defeated.